Emergence 2023 - Journey to the Center of the Heart

 What do I get for my ticket price?

-You get 4 days in an enchanted land called Pangaea where you will find fellow wayfinders who, like you, thought it worth the effort and investment to see what we will create together.
+You get 4 days in an enchanted land called Pangaea where you will find others like you, who thought it worth the effort and investment to see what we will create together.
 Emergence is a nonprofit event organized entirely by volunteers.
 All proceeds go to cover expenses and back out to the community in the form of art grants.

 Where is the event?